 Let’s recap what we actually are buying when we buy supplement powders.

-The second type is shakes, which as I’ve said about six times now, are proteins fats and carbs in a powder to be used as meal replacements.
-This is the Vital Protein Plus.
+The second type is shakes, which as I’ve said about six times now, are proteins, fats, and carbs in a powder to be used as meal replacements.

 To target certain demographics or markets, brands will add vitamins used in those populations or to manage that health concern.
 Got a brain health problem?
 Use this one that has NAC and choline.
 You’re gut’s a mess?
 Use this one with aloe and prebiotics.